×

 Total students: 10 per session

-Should attendance exceed 10 on a regular basis, we will reassess our training schedule and attempt to open another play session to accomodate growth
+Should attendance exceed 10 on a regular basis, we will reassess our training schedule and attempt to open another play session to accomodate growth, however this is rarely necessary as each attendee comes when their schedule allows.

 Please bring your own treats.
 We recommend not feeding your dog breakfast prior to the social or bring your dog's breakfast with you and use it during the social as rewards for redirection and attention.
 It is helpful to have treats on hand to practice behaviors and redirect puppies when needed.